icerpc/icerpc-csharp/tools/IceRpc.Slice.Tools/README.md

 ```

 This adds `Greeter.slice` to your project's Slice files even though this file is not in the project's home
-directory or any its sub-directories.
+directory or any its subdirectories.

 > Slice files must have a `.slice` extension.